-thresholds to be overridden.
+There are no mechanisms which provide for the jurisdictional thresholds to be overridden.
 However, the applicability of the sector-specific regulations outlined in question 1.4 does not require the turnover thresholds stipulated in the Competition Act to be met.
-Direct or indirect acquisitions of qualified shareholdings in certain sectors, in principle, require approval of the competent regulator irrespective of the aggregate turnovers of the parties to the concentration.
+In principle, direct or indirect acquisitions of qualified shareholdings in certain sectors require approval of the competent regulator, irrespective of the aggregate turnovers of the parties to the concentration.
 However, if the jurisdictional thresholds are exceeded, merger clearance is also required in addition to the approval of the sector-specific regulator.